AlirezaRoshanzamir/continuous-delivery-course/5-continuous-integration/presentation.md

 Continuous integration requires that every time somebody commits any change, the entire application is built and a comprehensive set of automated tests is run against it.
 Crucially, if the build or test process fails, the development team stops whatever they are doing and fixes the problem immediately.

-Continuous integration was first written about in Kent Beck’s book Extreme Programming Explained (first published in 1999).
+Continuous integration was first written about in Kent Beck's book Extreme Programming Explained (first published in 1999).

 ---